 All true, of course.
 But first lines are more than that.
 They are a reader’s first contact with a new world.
 Their first experience of a writer’s voice, or a new character.
 Like it or not, they colour everything that comes afterwards.

-- A Read of Ice and Fire: A Dance with Dragons, Part 21 1 hour ago on
+- Spoiler Thread for A Read of Ice and Fire, Part 8!
+35 mins ago on